ottotsuma/software-engineer-website/src/components/Monad/notes.md

-principality - ruled by a prince kingdom - king republic - representatives from each place - all elected also Places joined together though alliance? to act as one unit under one representative pocotcotco ?
+principality - ruled by a prince kingdom - king republic - representatives from each place - all elected also Places joined together through alliance? to act as one unit under one representative pocotcotco ?
 Solzi ?